gianlazz/Lazztech.Cloud/GianDevNotes.md

 Also it looks like the Clients.Group() now only taks the string for the name of the group and doesn't have a paramter of string[] for excluded.

+Another thing is that I'll have to switch over how cookies are handled as the api has changed a bit for aspnetcore.